alissonsol/Archive/projects/examples/website/README.md

 - NGINX controller will be deployed to the cluster redirecting ports to the website.
 - Cert-manager will be deployed to the cluster, getting a certificate for the frontend "site".

+## Cloud deployment instructions

+For Azure:
+- You need to edit the file under `projects/examples/config/azure/resources.yml` and set the `registryName` to a unique name.
+Azure requires a globally unique registry name.
+Ping `yourname.azurecr.io` and confirm that name is not already in use.
+- Afterwards, execute the same commands above, replacing `localhost` with `azure`.

 Back to main [readme](../../README.md)